BrentDaMage/PHP-RCCServiceSoap/README.md

 # PHP-RCC
-A PHP framework for RCCService SOAP interaction
+A PHP framework for RCCService SOAP interaction.

+A PHP autoloader is recommended in order to utilize this framework.